A review of books on the Wallace case as well as their overall theory.

 Thoughts: One of the best books on the Wallace case.
 Because it came out so early there are things presented in the book which were later verified as having happened differently when the case files were released for public viewing.
 It is also quite biased in favour of the innocence of Wallace.

 However, it is one of the “must-have” books on the case in my opinion, very thorough, and a lot of contemporary detail.
-Johnathan Goodman actually confronted Gordon Parry in person at the time of writing his book.
+Jonathan Goodman actually confronted Gordon Parry in person at the time of writing his book.
 He thought Parry had the fake charm of a used car salesman, and he (Parry) told Goodman that Wallace was a “strange man” and sexually odd, and that he (Parry) would often go to see Julia to sing along to her piano playing.

-Theory: Johnathan Goodman believes that Wallace is entirely innocent, and Gordon Parry is the caller and murderer.
+Theory: Jonathan Goodman believes that Wallace is entirely innocent, and Gordon Parry is the caller and murderer.
 This book came out before Gordon’s alibi with Olivia Brine for the day of the murder was found.

 (1970) Two Studies in Crime by Yseult Bridges: